nvdaes/readFeeds/readme.md

 * Added a button to open the selected feed as HTML in the default web browser.
 * If a new feed cannot be created, this will be notified in an error dialog.
+* Improved order and presentation of some articles.

 ## Changes for 9.0 ##